Esther Lederberg: Professional challenges: gender discrimination

 Microbiologist Stanley Falkow said of Esther Lederberg that "[e]xperimentally and methodologically she was a genius in the lab."
 However, although Esther Lederberg was a pioneer research scientist, she faced significant challenges as a woman scientist in the 1950s and 1960s.

 After her foundational discoveries of the F factor and λ in graduate school, Joshua Lederberg stopped her from conducting additional experiments to follow up on her discoveries.
 According to Esther, Joshua, as her thesis advisor, wanted her to finish her PhD dissertation.
 Her graduate school advisor, R.A.
 Brink, may not have recognized the significance of her discoveries.
 She may have been fully recognized for her discoveries if she were allowed to pursue them immediately.
 Instead, the delay hurt her legacy as an independent research scientist, and her findings on bacterial sex are now credited primarily to her husband.
 In fact, most textbooks highlight Joshua Lederberg's role in the discoveries made jointly with Esther.
 The lack of credit Esther Lederberg is given for development of the replica plating technique has been cited as an example of the Matilda effect, in which discoveries made by women scientists are unfairly attributed to their male colleagues.
 By the time Joshua won the Nobel Prize in 1958, the research centers that were recruiting him saw Esther as his wife and research assistant rather than an independent scientist.

 Lederberg was excluded from writing a chapter in the 1966 book Phage and the Origins of Molecular Biology, a commemoration of molecular biology.
-According to the science historian Prina Abir-Am, her exclusion was "incomprehensible" because of her important discoveries in bacteriophage genetics.
+According to the science historian Pnina Abir-Am, her exclusion was "incomprehensible" because of her important discoveries in bacteriophage genetics.
 Abir-Am attributed her exclusion in part to the sexism that prevailed during the 1960s.